ptagliolato/TELLme-vlab-OSMDataFromRelatedConcept/README.md

 The tool facilitates the operations for obtaining TELLme-framework-related data used to compose maps in the project.

 ## Usage
-Select a Concept from the dropdown list.
+1. Select a Concept from the dropdown list.
-Select the bounding box of the zone of interest.
+2. Select the bounding box of the zone of interest.
-Download all the OSM features related to the Concept in form of zipped shapefiles.
+3. Download all the OSM features related to the Concept in form of zipped shapefiles.

 ### Usage with DOCKER
-Build your own docker image
+* Build your own docker image

     sudo docker build -t tellme-vlab-osmdatafromrelatedconcept .

-or pull a ready-to-use image from docker hub registry sudo docker pull ptagliolato/tellme-vlab-osmdatafromrelatedconcept[:<version>]
+or pull a ready-to-use image from docker hub registry

+    sudo docker pull ptagliolato/tellme-vlab-osmdatafromrelatedconcept[:<version>]

-Prepare your env file: copy the env.example file in this folder, replace the variable values and save it with the name you prefer (e.g. "env")
+* Prepare your env file: copy the env.example file in this folder, replace the variable values and save it with the name you prefer (e.g. "env")

-Run a new container on port 80 sudo docker run --env-file=env -p 80:3838 [ptagliolato/]tellme-vlab-osmdatafromrelatedconcept[:<version>]
+* Run a new container (exposing the app e.g. on port 8080, or choose a different one)

+    sudo docker run --env-file=env -p 8080:3838 [ptagliolato/]tellme-vlab-osmdatafromrelatedconcept[:<version>]

 ### Guidelines for metadata lineage field of downloaded files
 Open Street Map data relative to TELLme Project Glossary Keywords and Concepts, obtained via Overpass Turbo API through TELLme Project Virtual Lab tool